NiklasRosenstein/slap/docs/content/api/plugins.md

 ## Types of plugins

-* `ApplicationPlugin` &ndash; This is the main type of plugin.
+* {@pylink slam.plugins.ApplicationPlugin} &ndash; This is the main type of plugin.
 Most other types of plugins are registered through an application plugin using the `Application.plugins` registry.
-* `CheckPlugin` &ndash; The type of plugin used by `slam check`.
+* {@pylink slam.plugins.CheckPlugin} &ndash; The type of plugin used by `slam check`.
-* `ReleasePlugin` &ndash; The type of plugin used by `slam release` to detect version references.
+* {@pylink slam.plugins.ReleasePlugin} &ndash; The type of plugin used by `slam release` to detect version references.
-* `RemoteDetectorPlugin` &ndash; A type of plugin that is intended to automatically detect the type of remote repository used in a project and return an appropriate `ChangelogValidator` for use by the `slam log` commands.